We stayed at Phi Phi Village for five days and it was not

 and Mediterranean.
 It’s typical to see a double-decker boat pull up and every

-was there to pick us up that morning but we were the only ones to board.
+seat be filled with a tourist and a huge beach bag.
+Well, the boat was the same; a double-decker was there to pick us up that morning, but we were the only ones to board.
 So we

 our own personal guide and no one else to worry about.

-extent due to rain and season we had the most incredible dives of our lives.
-Essentially, anything you have seen on dives
+So, while we did not get to explore the islands to their full extent due to rain and season, we had the most incredible dives of our lives.
+Essentially, if you have seen anything on dives

 I was swimming past sea fans the size of tractor tires and over tube

-Unlike the typical Caribbean experience, here you dive along side
+Unlike the typical Caribbean experience, here you dive alongside

-walls of coral that seem to go on for ever.
+walls of coral that seem to go on forever.
 One of our dive locations was exactly like this.

 arms of soft coral moving with the currents around Aruba, Granada, and the Turks and Caicos to name a few of my